Skip to main content

 Kaneen A new age Assamese movie

 Veteran Actress Purnima Saikia's performance was a delight to witness and is yet again proof that you don't need to be in a longer character to shine through a movie.
-Additionally, all the other cast members play notable work in Kaneen.
+Additionally, all the other cast members play notable roles in Kaneen.

 A heartfelt and soulful movie that you will be glad to watch.
 It is visually and emotionally sweeping with great cinematography, quintessential casting, and sheer editing.
 As an inspiration and mission, Kaneen will remain remembered as the pioneer of New Age Assamese Cinema.
 Please watch if you get a chance.